`The peculiar risk lay in the possibility of

 again to my own devices.

-`The calm of evening was upon the world as I emerged from the
+`The calm of evening was upon the world as I

 great hall, and the scene was lit by the warm glow of the setting